PreetinderKalsi/blog/source/blog/2018-05-10-freedom-interview.html.markdown

 background_image_source: https://twitter.com/CrookedCosmos/status/994318611828367360
 ---

-I was was [interviewed on the Freedom blog][interview] about fighting distraction and fear-of-missing-out.
+I was [interviewed on the Freedom blog][interview] about fighting distraction and fear-of-missing-out.
 Check it out!

 (READMORE)